addisonElliott/SCIC/README.md

 ### Reports & Menus

-TODO: Might want to tell the user how to use the synthesis RTL compiler GUI.
-Just stuff like double clicking on instances will make them appear in the viewer.

 * Report
     * Datapath
         * Information about any datapath elements used, in our design there were none so this does not provide any useful information.